 Note: The Sub-Tasks above states that monitoring for impaired biota (benthic macroinvertebrates and fish) is not included for 303(d) listed stream segments.
 This is consistent with current Georgia EPD guidance.
 Habitat and benthic macroinvertebrate assessments are often included in a Georgia EPD-approved Watershed Protection Plan, but IWPs typically do not require biota assessments.
-Action Item WATERSHED-12 addresses macroinvertebrate bioassessment.
 Many local governments monitor total suspended sediment or other sedimentation-related parameters to assess potential sediment impacts habitat and biological communities.